LaxarJS/laxar-dox/README.md

 # Laxar Dox

-*Laxar Dox* is an API documentation generator specifically adjusted to the structure of *LaxarJS* code.
+> The API documentation generator specifically adjusted to the structure of *LaxarJS* code.

 ## About